-This notice includes important information about the funding status of your pension plan (the "Plan") and general information about the benefit payments guaranteed by the Pension Benefit Guaranty Corporation (the "PBGC"), a federal insurance agency.
+This notice contains important information about the funding status of your pension plan (the "Plan").
+It also includes general information about the benefit payments guaranteed by the Pension Benefit Guaranty Corporation (the "PBGC"), a federal insurance agency.
+You are not required to take any action in connection with this notice.
 All traditional pension plans (called "defined benefit pension plans") must provide this notice every year regardless of their funding status.
 This notice does not mean that the Plan is terminating.
-It is provided for informational purposes and you are not required to respond in any way.
-This notice is for the plan year (the "Plan Year") beginning January 1, 2012 and ending December 31, 2012.
+It is provided to you for informational purposes.
+This notice is for the plan year (the "Plan Year") beginning on January 1, 2013 and ending on December 31, 2013.